fercreek/personal-blog/content/now.md

 Here's a snapshot of my current activities:

-- Developing my own products
+- Working on [Buk](https://www.buk.cl/) as a senior backend developer
+- Developing [Studio Link](https://studiolink.online/) and [Vayla Dance](https://vayla.dance/) as side projects
+- Engaging in crypto trading and investment
-- Training in bachata and salsa for dance competitions
+- Dancing bachata and salsa regularly

 These are my primary focuses at the moment: